xchange11/imscED/README.md

 To get the settings into effect the project need to be rebuild (i.e. the development server needs to be restarted).

-## Contributions

-If you want to ...

-- submit a feature request,
-- file a bug,
-- discuss implementation strategies

-... then we are looking forward to your comments on the project's issue tracker.

-Note that imscEd is in pre-alpha status and not stable.
-Therefore we do not expect any pull requests or code contribution yet.

 ## Build Setup

 ```bash